DragonPlayerX/CustomTriggerThreshold/README.md

 ## Description

-Very simple mod to adjust the threshold for the controller trigger button as well as the snap turning threshold.
+Simple mod to adjust the threshold for the controller trigger and grip button as well as the snap turning threshold.
 You can just change the values located at **"ChilloutVR/UserData/MelonPreferences.cfg"** (also works while in game).

 ## Disclaimer